- Studying Law at Yale

 Ph.D.
 Candidate Profiles

 Conor Clarke is a Ph.D. in Law candidate at Yale.
 His major research interests are tax law, property, empirical legal studies, organizational law, and law and economics.
-He spent his summers with the appellate staff of the Department of Justice's civil division and the tax group of Skadden, Arps, Slate, Meagher & Flom LLP.
-Starting in May of 2016, he will clerk for Judge Alex Kozinski of the Ninth Circuit.
+He holds a B.A. from Amherst College and a J.D. from Yale Law School, where he was awarded the Ralph K. Winter Prize in Law and Economics and served as Articles and Essays Editor for the Yale Law Journal.
+Starting in May of 2016, he will clerk for the Honorable Alex Kozinski of the Ninth Circuit.
+Prior to law school, Conor was a Marshall Scholar in the United Kingdom.

 Eric Fish is a Ph.D. in Law candidate at Yale.
 His major areas of interest include sentencing law, criminal procedure, professional responsibility, remedies, and legislation.
 He holds an A.B. in Social Studies from Harvard College and a J.D. from Yale Law School, where he was awarded the Judge William E. Miller Prize (for best paper on the Bill of Rights) and the Joseph A. Chubb Prize (for best legal draftsmanship).